rackerlabs/support-how-to/content/rackconnect/how-to-prevent-rackconnect-from-overwriting-custom-iptables-rules-on-linux-cloud-servers.md

 #### RackConnect rules always run before custom rules

-All RackConnect related ACCEPT/DENY rules are kept in filter chains named `RS-RackConnect-*` (such as `RS-RackConnect-INBOUND`).
-The first rule of a primary iptables filter chain (such as `INPUT`) will always be an unconditional jump to the relevant `RS-RackConnect-*` chain. **This jump rule needs to remain the first rule in the basic chains; otherwise, your custom rules might prevent RackConnect Automation from being able to log in to your server.**
+RackConnect keeps all of its related ACCEPT/DENY rules in filter chains named `RS-RackConnect-*` (such as `RS-RackConnect-INBOUND`).
+The first rule of a primary iptables filter chain (such as `INPUT`) is always an unconditional jump to the relevant `RS-RackConnect-*` chain. **This jump rule needs to remain the first rule in the basic chains; otherwise, your custom rules might prevent RackConnect Automation from being able to log in to your server.**

-If you try to add iptables rules above this jump rule, RackConnect Automation will automatically move it back to the top of the list the next time network policies affecting that server are updated.
-Because the merge method adds an unconditional RETURN statement to the end of each of the `RS-RackConnect-*` chains, iptables will automatically continue processing rules underneath the jump rule if none of the rules in the `RS-RackConnect-*` chain match.
+If you try to add iptables rules above this jump rule, RackConnect Automation automatically moves it back to the top of the list the next time network policies affecting that server are updated.
+Because the merge method adds an unconditional RETURN statement to the end of each of the `RS-RackConnect-*` chains, iptables automatically continue processing rules underneath the jump rule if none of the rules in the `RS-RackConnect-*` chain match.